 - 1. The Low Glucose Alarm is off by default.
 Tap the slider to turn the alarm on. - 2.
-If the alarm is on, you will be notified when your glucose falls below the alarm level, which is initially set to 3.9 mmol/L. Tap to change this value between 3.3 mmol/L and 5.6 mmol/L. Tap SAVE.

-- 3. Choose the sound for this alarm.
-Volume and vibration will match your smartphone settings.
-Tap SAVE. - 4.
-Select whether to turn on Override Do Not Disturb for this alarm.
-Turn on if you want the alarm to always play a sound and appear on the lock screen even if your phone is muted or Do Not Disturb is on.
+If the alarm is on, you will be notified when your glucose falls below the alarm level, which is initially set to 3.9 mmol/L. Tap to change this value between 3.3 mmol/L and 5.6 mmol/L. Tap SAVE. - 3.
+Choose the sound for this alarm.
+Volume and vibration will match your smartphone settings. - 4.
+Select whether to manage the settings for this alarm to Override Do Not Disturb.
+Override Do Not Disturb functionality depends on the phone model and Android operating system version you are using. - 5.
+Tap the back button to return to the main alarm settings screen.